Khirbet et-Tibbaneh: Site's description

 The mound is almost entirely strewn with razed boulders, and ancillary walls, partially standing, are to be seen on the ruin.
 On its eastern side is a steep declivity, descending down into the valley below, Wadi Tibbaneh (Wadi Tibna), where it joins Etzion Valley (Wady el Jindy) to its south at a drop of about 200 m.
 The valley seemed to have been used for horticulture in ages past.
 Sherds dot the landscape, with occasional carob trees, oaks and buckthorns.
 Near the site is a modern-day quarry and two ancient cisterns.
 In close proximity to Khirbet et-Tibbaneh is the old military patrol road, leading from Tzur Hadassah to Aviezer.

 History

-Khirbet et-Tibbaneh (Tibna) is thought to be the "Tapuna" mentioned in the list of Thothmes III.
+Khirbet et-Tibbaneh (Tibna) is thought to be the "Tapuna" mentioned in the list of Thutmose III.